Web Developer Passionate about Empowerment and Education

 Jeremy's Story

 Jeremy joined Watsi on December 9th, 2014.
-Eight years ago, Jeremy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jeremy's most recent donation traveled 8,700 miles to support Janeth, a girl from Tanzania, to fund surgery to repair the damage to her hand and foot from severe burns.
+Eleven years ago, Jeremy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jeremy's most recent donation traveled 9,000 miles to support Beatrice, a small-scale businesswoman from Malawi, to fund a hysterectomy.

 Impact